anuragchauhan21/Revenue_Risk_Analysis/README.md

 - **94.4% of total revenue** worth **14.5M** comes from one time buyers
 - Average revenue per repeat customer is **nearly 2 times higher** than one time customers

-> Revenue growth is highly dependent on new customers, while repeat customers remain a very small base despite higher revenue potential.
+> Revenue is acquisition-driven rather than retention-driven, increasing long-term dependency on continuous customer acquisition.

 ### Stage 02 : Experience Driven Leakage